Thesius-ai/thesius-deepresearch-cli/README.md

 ## Workflow

-This diagram shows how Datalore takes a user prompt, performs recursive web research, and turns the results into a structured dataset.
+This diagram shows how Thesius takes a user prompt, performs recursive web research, and turns the results into a structured dataset.

 ![Deep Research Workflow](./assets/Deep_Research.png)